severak/lunarender/README.md

 2. drop exported XML file to LunaRender working directory
 3. run `cmdhere.bat` (or add `lunarender.bat` to `PATH`)
 4. call `lunarender map.osm` from command line

-You can also experinent with other rendering rules.

 ### using data from Overpass API